-The clinic is located in the Westhills Corporate Center in SW Calgary.
-Free parking is available in the front parking lot and street.
-Suite 102 is located on the main floor of the building.
-Please have a seat in the waiting room upon your arrival.
+The clinic is located in the Bow Trail Business Centre in SW Calgary.
+Free parking is available at the back of the building and on 45th street.
+Suite 300 is located on the top floor of the building.
+Please come in have a seat in the waiting room upon your arrival.

 Please contact the clinic as soon as possible if you are not able to attend your scheduled appointment.
 The clinic requires 24 hours notice for cancellations.
 Late cancellations and missed appointments will be charged at the regular rate.

 E-transfers and credit card payments are accepted.

 Psychological services are partly or fully covered by many extended health insurance plans.
 You will be issued a detailed receipt at the time of service in order to submit it to your provider for coverage.
 It is recommended that you contact your provider to obtain information about reimbursement entitled to each family member per year.
 Psychological services not covered by insurance are a tax deductible medical expense.